Request Free Consultation.

 Because of the behavioral changes and emotional distress caused by this disorder, it can be almost impossible for you to perform all of the daily tasks you were once able to carry out.
 Expensive therapy and medical assistance may be necessary to manage and recover from PTSD.

 PTSD can change your life for the worse.
-If someone else’s faulty judgment is responsible for what happened to you, we can help you seek compensation from the responsible party that may allow you to pick up the pieces and move on with your life.
+If someone else’s faulty judgment is responsible for what happened to you, we can help you seek compensation, such as in a PA car accident settlement, from the responsible party that may allow you to pick up the pieces and move on with your life.
 Contact the Pearce Law firm at 215-557-8686 or fill out the form at the bottom of this page to schedule your free consultation.